Public Parking Spot Detection And Geo-localization Using Transfer Learning: Results and Discussion

 \subsection{Best Parking Lot Recommendation}

-Using the formulas discussed in section \ref{subsec: Best Parking spot}, table \ref{tab:distance_and_parking} shows the values of the distance $d_{i}$ in Kilometers from 5 driver start locations and $m_{i}$, the number of parking spots detected at lot $i$.
+Using the formulas discussed in section \ref{subsec: Best Parking spot}, table \ref{tab:distance_and_parking} shows the values of the distance $d_{i}$ in Kilometers from 5 driver starting locations and $m_{i}$, the number of parking spots detected at lot $i$.
 Different values of $alpha$ lead to different solutions to the optimization problem that recommends a parking lot.
 We look at the solutions for values of $alpha \in { 0.001, 0.01, 0.1, 0.25, 0.5, 0.75, 0.9, 0.999}$, to see how different preferences in distance and abundance of parking spots leads drivers to different parking lots.
-In table \ref{tab:Recommendation_results}, parking lot 6 is the recommended parking lot from most starting points when $\alpha$ (short distance preference), is small. this is because parking lot 6 has the most available parking spaces. for moderate values of $\alpha$ parking lot 2 is most preferred for more starting points although it has the fourth highest number of parking spaces.
+In table \ref{tab:Recommendation_results}, parking lot 6 is the recommended parking lot from most starting points when $\alpha$ (short distance preference), is small.
+This is because parking lot 6 has the most available parking spaces.
+For moderate values of $\alpha$, parking lot 2 is most preferred for more starting points although it has the fourth highest number of parking spaces.
 This is largely due to its centrality to most starting points.
-For higher values of $\alpha$, Even lot 1, with only 1 parking space is recommended for one starting point since it is the closest and preference is given to distance over space availability.
+For higher values of $\alpha$, even lot 1, with only 1 parking space is recommended for one starting point since it is the closest and preference is given to distance over space availability.
 In practice, the performance of the model in detecting different objects does not pose any foreseeable health or safety concerns as the system is designed only as a recommendation system, and not a tool for autonomous driving.
 We are particularly happy the detection of cars and car plates is done very well, this is key to being able to mask car plates away in production to preserve peoples write to privacy.
 With more data, the current model can be improved to perform better detecting humans.
 We make the model and dataset available on \href{https://huggingface.co/MoseliMotsoehli/DeepGeoPark}{hugging face models}